front-end-intermediate/5-express/readme.md

 });
 ```

 Note the path: `/api/recipes`.
-Go to that endpoint in your browser to see the array.
+Go to that endpoint in your browser to see the data.

 ### Import Data